mvolkmann/blog/src/neovim.md

 Grammars can be supplied to enable Tree-sitter to parse source files for any programming language.
 Tree-sitter builds a syntax tree from a single source file that can contain syntax errors.

-It can then efficiently update the syntax tree when the source file is modified without re-parsing the entire source file.
+Tree-sitter can then efficiently update the syntax tree when the source file is modified without re-parsing the entire source file.
 This allows it to run after every keystroke in a text editor.

 The Neovim plugin {% aTargetBlank